 Media Matters for America is dedicated to comprehensively monitoring, analyzing, and correcting conservative misinformation in the U.S. media.

 We are committed to providing a forum where anyone, from anywhere on the political spectrum, can address and respond to the work we do.
 We request that your posts be relevant to the topic at hand and respectful of others.
-Media Matters reserves the right to remove comments, topics, and threads that are hateful, derogatory, trolling, spam, irrelevant to the conversation, or in violation of copyrights.
+Media Matters reserves the right to remove comments, topics, and threads in its sole discretion, including those that are hateful, derogatory, trolling, spam, irrelevant to the conversation, or in violation of copyrights.

-These forums are a public space, and Media Matters is not responsible for the opinions expressed in comments here nor is Media Matters responsible for links posted in comments to external sites.
+These forums are a public space, and Media Matters is not responsible for the opinions expressed in comments here, nor is Media Matters responsible for links posted in comments to external sites.
 Please keep comments civil and on-topic.
-Name-calling and insults are the top cause for banning on our site, so do not let it happen to you.
-If you can't make a point about another user's comment without insulting them, you do not have a point worth posting.
-Threads that become back-and-forth insult fests are subject to multiple post deletion.

 Some general forum "dos and don'ts"

 DO express your opinion as it relates to the item under discussion.